Pemmican | Definition | Meaning | Shelf Life | Benefits | Recipe | FAQ

 How to Make Pemmican

-Making pemmican yourself takes time, but you usually wait for the ingredients to dry or cook.
+Making pemmican at home takes time, but you usually wait for the ingredients to dry or cook.
 You can prepare the dish when the ingredients are ready in a few minutes.

-You can use dried meat, unsweetened beef jerky, or make the meat for pemmican yourself.
+You can use dried meat, unsweetened beef jerky, or dry the meat yourself.

 How to Dry Meat for Pemmican

 The traditional pemmican recipe uses lean buffalo meat.
-Also, caribou or venison have been used by the Indians of North America to make pemmican.
+Also, caribou or venison have been used by the Indians of North America for the recipe.

-However, beef is also suitable for pemmican because it is affordable, widely available, and easy to make into powder.
+However, beef is also suitable for the survival snack because it is affordable, widely available, and easy to make into powder.
 Any lean piece of meat is convenient, such as loin.

 The meat should ideally be very lean, with little fat in the meat itself.
 On the one hand, this makes it easier to process.
 On the other hand, it allows for a more compact structure with a better shelf life.

-However, what the piece of meat is like is not essential for the pemmican recipe.
+However, what the piece of meat is like is not essential for the recipe.
 Therefore, you can get a piece of meat from your trusted butcher at a reasonable price unsuitable for conventional dishes.
-To make pemmican, you have to blend the meat anyway.
+To make the bars, you have to blend the meat anyway.

 Due to drying, you will need about two pounds of raw meat to make one pound of pemmican.

 In a food dryer, the meat dries in about 12 hours.
-But even without special equipment, you can dry the meat for pemmican in the oven:
+But even without special equipment, you can dry the meat in the oven:

 As soon as the meat breaks, it is dried and now represents jerky.
-Although delicious, you should not eat it all at once because too little meat in pemmican is terrible for texture, taste, and shelf life.
+Although delicious, you should not eat it all at once because too little meat iis terrible for texture, taste, and shelf life.

 What Does Pemmican Taste Like?

-Nevertheless, there are various ways to give Pemmican a personal touch that tastes delicious.
+Nevertheless, there are various ways to give the recipe a personal touch that tastes delicious.

 If you add optional herbs and spices, you can create various flavors and even improve the texture.

-Moreover, a wide variety of spice blends fit well in pemmican.
+Moreover, a wide variety of spice blends fit well in the snack.

 As a rule of thumb, spices that combine well with meat taste good in pemmican.
 The following seasonings have already been tested in many places: